 - Composite Teams: Comprised of full-time students from more than one middle or high school within the same district or other geographic proximity.
 Composite Team Limitations: Composite Teams are intended to be temporary solutions toward building school-based teams.
 If a composite team has 5 or more students from the same school, those students will be scored separately from the rest of the composite team unless a petition to do otherwise is approved.

 Don’t have a team to race with?
 That’s ok!
 Students can compete as an independent rider with the Oregon League.
 Independent riders are unaffiliated with a specific school or team.

 Home-schooled and online students who are enrolled in a Oregon online charter school or is home schooled are welcome!
 To understand the rules about which team to join, please refer to the League Rule Book (PDF) (Section 7: “Team Rules”; pp. 21-25).

 Please see the Rulebook (PDF) for more info.
-If you’d like to register for the Oregon League, get in touch: email@example.com
+If you’d like to register with the Oregon League, email us: email@example.com

 The Oregon League includes the entire state.
 Neighboring states may participate if a league does not currently exist in that region.

 The Oregon Interscholastic Cycling League operates a fall sport based race series schedule: